aman162000/mask_detection/README.md

-# Mask Detection and Penalty System
+# Mask Detection and Penalty System (Final year Project)

 According to the World Health Organization (WHO), wearing masks in public places or congested areas is the most important form of